pianomanfrazier/techblog/content/post/drafts/my-first-5-day-fast.md

 I felt especially more light headed than day 2.
 From what I've read is that the body sheds salt as it burns through your glycogen stores.
 At this point I was probably well into full ketosis.

-On breaks from work (I work at home due to COVID 19 quarantine) I would go outside and wee my garden.
+On breaks from work (I work at home due to COVID 19 quarantine) I would go outside and weed my garden.
 When I would stand up I got really light headed.
-I figured eventually my body would adjust to I pushed through.
+I figured eventually my body would adjust so I pushed through.

 I had a lot of energy and stayed up a bit later than usual and went to bed around 12:45 a.m.